Remsberg scores on 1st play of OT, Air Force beats Colorado

 Running out of the wildcat formation, Shenault took a direct snap and twisted his way into the end zone from 2 yards out with 28 seconds remaining.
 James Stefanou’s extra point tied it at 23.

+This after Steven Montez found Dimitri Stanley for a 13-yard TD with 6:09 left.
+But the extra point by Stefanou was blocked, making it 23-16.
+That snapped a string of 107 straight extra-points made.

+After Air Force went three-and-out — the Falcons had two false-start penalties — the Buffaloes methodically drove it down the field to tie the game.

-Donald Hammond III threw for two TDs and ran for another as the Falcons offense kept the Buffaloes guessing most of the afternoon.
-Air Force set the tone with a throw on the first play.
+Hammond threw for two TDs and ran for another as the Falcons offense kept the Buffaloes guessing most of the afternoon.
+Air Force set the tone with a throw on its first play.
 Then, the team effectively mixed the throw (Hammond was 7 of 12 for 155 yards) and the run (the team averaged 5.6 yards per carry).
 They also dominated time of possession 34:04 to 25:56 in a game the Falcons had two weeks to prepare.
 They had a bye week after beating Colgate 48-7 on Aug.
 31.

-“They hit us with what we knew we were going to get hit with,” Colorado safety Mikial Onu said.
-“They had a good game plan.
-Credit to those guys.
-We have to tackle better. … A lot of places to improve.”

-Steven Montez found Dimitri Stanley for a 13-yard TD with 6:09 left.
-But the extra point by Stefanou was blocked, making it 23-16.
-That snapped a string of 107 straight extra-points made.

-After Air Force went three-and-out — the Falcons had two false-start penalties — the Buffaloes methodically drove it down the field to tie the game.
+“They’ll just run you to sleep and then they’ll hit you with the pass,” Colorado linebacker Akil Jones explained.
+“It’s just Air Force.”

-Air Force proved to be the only one who could really stop Air Force, punting just twice.
-Taven Birdow and Remsberg fumbled, while Hammond had a pass in the closing minute of the first half bounce off Birdow and intercepted by Onu in the end zone to keep it 20-10 Air Force heading into the locker room.
+The Falcons proved to be the only one who could really stop themselves, punting just twice.
+Taven Birdow and Remsberg fumbled, while Hammond had a pass in the closing minute of the first half bounce off Birdow and intercepted by safety Mikial Onu in the end zone to keep it 20-10 Air Force heading into the locker room.

-Montez threw an early strike to Shenault, but then banged up his right hand in the first half.
+Montez threw an early strike to Shenault , but then banged up his right hand in the first half.
 He wore tape near his wrist and finished with 220 yards passing, two TDs and an interception.

 THE TAKEAWAY